-He has not attempted to show the investment policy and concentrated only on financial performance of Joint Venture Banks, therefore it cannot represent the overall performance appraisal of Joint Venture Banks.
+He has not attempted to show the investment policy and concentrated only on financial performance of JVBs, therefore if can not represent the performance appraisal of JVBs.
+His study is comparative study of only three JVBs.
+His study period is up to FY 1997/98 and it can not analyze the investment policy after this fiscal year.